Rebel Junior Tennis C/Ships Semi-finals set for today

 Paula Kalekyezi, who topped the round robin competition, will battle Kayesha Harding for a spot in the Girls 14s final, while Renola Jordan will meet Malia Maikoo in the quest to be the other finalist.

-The semi-finals will be contested today, while the finals will be held on Saturday and Sunday when the curtains come down on the tournament.
+The semi-finals were contested yesterday, while the finals will be held today and tomorrow when the curtains come down on the tournament.

-In other results in the latest action in round robin segment, Shaqiel Murray defeated Denzel Luthers 6/2,6/3 in the Boys U-18s, while in the Girls 14s Round Robin Renola Jordan defeated Niomi Erskine 4/1,4/0.
+In other results in the latest action in round robin segment, Shaqiel Murray defeated Denzel Luthers 6/2,6/3 in the Boys U-18s while in the Girls 14s Round Robin Renola Jordan defeated Niomi Erskine 4/1,4/0.
+(Sean Devers)

+Oct 01, 2022Kaieteur News – Exactly one week ago, the Guyana Chess Federation showcased chess to members of the public at the Giftland Mall, located at Turkeyen.
+The highlight of the day was the...

 By Sir Ronald Sanders Kaieteur News – “Every bullet, every bomb, every shell that hits a target in Ukraine, hits... more